mj8295/Data_Projects/docs/ConjointAnalysis.md

 ## Objective

-The objective of this project is to understand how consumers value different features of a product, in this case a toy horse.
-The project will involve analyzing consumer survey data using conjoint analysis techniques and interpreting the results to understand how consumers value different features.
-In particular, the analysis will consider the potential impact of competitors’ responses, as well as the costs associated with offering different features, including both variable costs and fixed costs.
+The objective of this project is to understand how consumers value different features of a product.
+The project will involve analyzing consumer survey data using conjoint analysis techniques and interpreting the results tounderstand how consumers value different features.
+In particular, the analysis will consider the potential impact of competitors’ responses as well as the costs associated with offering different features, including both variable costs and fixed costs.

+## Project Background
+The company is a manufacturer of toy horses, competing with a single rival.
+Currently, the company offers two 18-inch rocking horses in the racing and glamor styles, both priced at $139.99.
+Meanwhile, its competitor sells a 26-inch rocking horse in the racing style, also priced at $139.99.
+The company is currently earning a profit of $96,000, while the competitor is earning $141,000.
+The company is looking to change its product offering to maximize profits.

+To achieve this goal, a survey was conducted among consumers to rank 16 different profiles of toy horses.
+These profiles varied in terms of price (ranging from $139.99 to $119.99), size (18 inches and 26 inches), motion (rocking and bouncing) and styles (racing and rocking).
+Using these data, an analysis will be performed to provide the company with a data driven recommendation.

 ## Tools Used
 - R
 - R Markdown